-With their Sweet Adelines experience (and individual tenacity), Harmonix was able to earn their Sweet Adelines International charter about one year after their very first rehearsal.
+With their Sweet Adelines experience (and individual tenacity), Harmonix was able to earn their Sweet Adelines International charter in 2012, about one year after their very first rehearsal.
 (That’s really fast!)

-Shortly thereafter, Greeley Harmonix went to their first ever Sweet Adelines regional chorus competition in 2012 and earned second place Division A (small chorus) and fourth place overall.
+Shortly after chartering, Greeley Harmonix went to their first ever Sweet Adelines regional chorus competition in 2012 and earned second place Division A (small chorus) and fourth place overall.
 Talk about a thrilling experience!
 The decision to start a chorus in Greeley was validated in the best possible way.

-So that’s the short and sweet story of the Greeley Harmonix early beginnings.
-But wait!
-There’s more!
+So that’s the short and sweet story of the Greeley Harmonix beginnings.
+But that's just the start.

-Besides the fact that Harmonix was to be for all women of all walks of life and always a cappella, Palagi and Olson wanted to instill in the chorus certain fundamental principles that were important to each of them as singers and as women.
+Besides the fact that Harmonix is for all women of all ages and all walks of life, Palagi and Olson wanted to instill in the chorus certain fundamental principles that were important to each of them as singers and as women.

-Music Director Julie Palagi is an experienced classical vocalist trained in bel canto style and an educated voice instructor.
+Palagi is an experienced classical vocalist and an educated voice instructor.
 Not a rehearsal goes by without the introduction and/or reinforcement of healthy vocal techniques.
-In fact, many of the singers freely admit they’ve learned more about singing as a member of Harmonix than in any other singing group, including high school and college.
+In fact, many of the singers freely admit they’ve learned more about singing as a member of Harmonix than in any other singing group, including high school and college choirs.